Minoru Koga

-Minoru Koga (古賀 穂, Koga Minoru) is a Japanese badminton player.
+Minoru Koga (古賀 穂, Koga Minoru) is a Japanese badminton player who competes in singles.
+He is a former member of the Japanese national team (2018–2022) and is currently affiliated with the AC Nagano Parceiro Badminton Club.
 His junior international achievements include a gold medal in mixed doubles at the 2013 Asian Youth Games and bronze medals with the national team at the 2014 Asian and World Junior Championships.
 While studying at Waseda University, he won the men's singles title at the All Japan Intercollegiate Championships in 2017 and 2018.
 On the BWF World Tour, his best result was a runner-up finish at the 2018 Canada Open.
-He plays for the AC Nagano Parceiro Badminton Club, having previously played for NTT East.

 Early life and career

-Minoru Koga was born on 30 September 1996, in Fukuoka, Japan, and began playing badminton at the age of six at the Okagaki Junior club.
-While attending Tomioka Daiichi Junior High School in Fukushima Prefecture as a second-year student, he was forced to evacuate due to the 2011 Great East Japan Earthquake.
+Born in Fukuoka, Japan, Koga began playing badminton at the age of six at the Okagaki Junior club.
+During his childhood, he faced health challenges, including asthma, pneumonia, and severe food allergies.
+With dietary management supported by his parents, he developed a tactical playing style to compensate for his smaller stature.
+In 2011, while a second-year student at Tomioka Daiichi Junior High School in Fukushima Prefecture, he was practicing when the ceiling lights fell due to the Great East Japan Earthquake.
+He temporarily evacuated to his hometown in Fukuoka, but the local community prepared a new practice environment for him in Inawashiro just two months later.
+Deeply motivated to bring hope to the disaster-stricken region, he went on to sweep five titles at the national junior high school championships.

+Junior career

-At the national level, Koga won the junior singles title across all three major age divisions: the All Japan Elementary School Championships in 2008, the All Japan Junior High School Championships in 2011, and the National High School Championships (Inter-High) in 2014.
+Koga won national singles titles across all three major junior age divisions: the All Japan Elementary School Championships (2008), the All Japan Junior High School Championships (2011), and the National High School Championships (Inter-High) (2014).
 At the 2014 Inter-High, he defeated Kanta Tsuneyama in the singles final and led Tomioka High School to the team title.
-On the international junior stage, Koga won a gold medal in mixed doubles at the 2013 Asian Youth Games, partnered with Akane Yamaguchi.
-He also contributed to the Japanese team winning bronze medals at both the 2014 Asian and World Junior Championships.
+Internationally, Koga partnered with Akane Yamaguchi to win the mixed doubles gold medal at the 2013 Asian Youth Games.
+He was also a member of the Japanese team that won bronze medals at both the 2014 Asian and World Junior Championships.

+Collegiate career

-Koga enrolled at Waseda University in 2015, majoring in sport sciences.
-He won the men's singles title at the All Japan Intercollegiate Championships in two consecutive years, defeating Shota Omoto in the 2017 final and teammate Takuma Obayashi in the 2018 final.
+In 2015, Koga enrolled at Waseda University to study sport sciences.
+He won back-to-back men's singles titles at the All Japan Intercollegiate Championships in 2017 and 2018.
 In his final year, he captained the Waseda team to a national intercollegiate team title.
-Koga was first selected for the Japanese national B team in 2018.